-What is Sprint Backlog?
+What Is Sprint Backlog?

-Difference Between Product Backlog and Sprint Backlog
+Difference Between Product and Sprint Backlogs

 Sprint backlog includes the features and user stories that need to be completed in the given time of each sprint.
-These backlogs are created in every sprint planning session.
+These are created in every sprint planning session.
 Before the next session, all the items in the backlog should be completed and delivered by the team.
 Performance evaluation becomes accessible by the use of sprint backlog.

 Items To Add In A Sprint Backlog

 The tasks and user stories are mentioned in the backlog template.
 On the horizontal cells of the spreadsheet, there are three categories.
-First, assigned task status and estimated days are added to check on the completion of each user stories tasks.
+First, assigned task status and estimated days are added to check on the completion of each user story’s tasks.

 Starting each sprint with a spring backlog plays a significant role in achieving your targets.
 Kicking off each sprint with a backlog has become a valuable ritual in many businesses.
 The teams get a chance to discuss the most strategically important factors to work on.

 The sprint backlog is a practical method of calculating each team’s performance and efficiency.
-Team members introduce new ideas of work and tasks.
+Team members introduce new ideas for work and tasks.
 You should also use this method whenever you are organizing a project.

 It will save you time and effort.
 It also gets the tasks completed on time and identifies which tasks you need to work on.